Skip to main content

 Address

-The general idea behind the messaging model of Apache ActiveMQ Artemis is that producers never send messages directly to queues.
+The general idea behind the messaging model of Apache Artemis is that producers never send messages directly to queues.
 Actually, a producer is unaware whether a message will be delivered to any queue at all.
 Instead, the producer can only send messages to an address.
 The address represents a message endpoint.
 It receives messages from producers and pushes them to queues.
 The address knows exactly what to do with the message it receives.
 Should it be appended to a single or to many queues?
 Or maybe should it be discarded.
 The rules for that are defined by the routing type.

 Routing Types

-There are two routing types available in Apache ActiveMQ Artemis: Anycast and Multicast.
+There are two routing types available in Apache Artemis: Anycast and Multicast.
 The address can be created with either or both routing types.

-When the address was created with Anycast routing type all messages send to this address will be evenly distributedanycast-message-distribution among all the queues attached to this address.
+When the address was created with Anycast routing type all messages send to this address will be evenly distributed1 among all the queues attached to this address.
 With Multicast routing type every queue bound to the address receives its very own copy of a message.
 Had the message been pushed to the queue, it can be picked up by one of the consumers attached to this particular queue.

 Further Reading